The College Search Process

 Rolling Admissions - A procedure some colleges follow of notifying students of their admission decision shortly after they have received and processed all the required credentials.
 This process can take anywhere from a few weeks to several months.

 SAT Reasoning Test - Scholastic Assessment Test.
-This exam is intended to measure skills in math, reading, writing (optional) and language.
+This exam is intended to measure skills in math, reading, and language.
 It is used as an entrance exam for many 4 year colleges.
 Students are encouraged to take the exam in their junior year and again in the fall of their senior year.
 Students need to register online at www.collegeboard.org.
 There are practice books available in the Counseling Office along with FREE online practice on the College Board website and at www.KhanAcademy.org.

 Secondary School Report - This is a required part of many college applications.
 Students do not need to bring counselors any forms.
 Similar to a teacher's letter of recommendation, this form seeks information on the student's GPA, strength of academic program and personal characteristics.